Long-Term Noise Characterization of Narrowband Power Line Communications: Correlation and Independence of the Noise Samples

-All the locations exhibited different levels of positive correlation for all the considered lags.
-Firstly, we observed that for all locations, the frequencies belonging to channel 1 showed the smallest correlation values, i.e., 0.1, 0.2, and 0.1 for Locations 1, 2, and 3, respectively.
-Moreover, the correlation was higher at lag 1, while it become smaller when the lags increased to a value 10.
-Finally, we observed that frequencies belonging to channels 2, 3, 4, and 5 were characterized by higher correlation values, i.e, approximately 0.5, 0.7 and 0.5, for location 1, 2 and 3, respectively.
+\begin{itemize} \item We observed that for all locations, the frequencies belonging to channel 1 showed the smallest correlation values, i.e., 0.1, 0.2, and 0.1 for locations 1, 2, and 3, respectively. \item The correlation was higher at lag 1, while it becomes smaller when the lags increased to a value 10. \item We observed that frequencies belonging to channels 2, 3, 4, and 5 were characterized by higher correlation values, i.e., approximately 0.5, 0.7, and 0.5, for location 1, 2, and 3, respectively. \end{itemize}

 Moreover, we checked the independence of the noise samples by resorting to the Ljung-Box Q-test, being defined as:

 \begin{itemize} \item $H_0$: samples are independently distributed, \item $H_1$: samples are not independently distributed. \end{itemize}